nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/git-usage.md

 #### As a Branch

 ```
-# Fetch is useless if you properly configured remote.origin.fetch at global or repository level
+# Fetch details are needed only if you didn't configure remote.origin.fetch at global or repository level
 git fetch origin +pull/67/head:pull/67

+# Pull requests can be checkouted like a standard branch
 git checkout pull/67

+# You can list the modified files and open them in your preferred IDE (here using Eclipse for a PR on master)
+git logone origin/master.. --name-only --pretty="format:" | xargs eclipse
 ```

 #### Fetch the Pull Request Changes